agi-brain/xuance/README.md

 ## Installation

-The library can be run at Linux, Windows, MacOS, and EulerOS, etc.
+:computer: The library can be run at Linux, Windows, MacOS, and EulerOS, etc.

 Before installing **XuanCe**, you should install [Anaconda](https://www.anaconda.com/download) to prepare a python environment.